Transitions

 When a dict is used, the pause that usually occurs when a transition takes place does not occur.
 Instead, the statement taking the dictionary returns immediately, and the transitions are scheduled to occur at the start of the next interaction.

 This can be used with the master layer to cause transitions to occur while dialogue is being shown on the screen.
-For example, if we wrote:
+For example:

 define dis = { "master" : Dissolve(1.0) }